Research Programs

 - Anne Marcellini (Professor, University of Lausanne)

-- Geneviève Le-Bihan (PAST University of Montpellier)
+- Geneviève Le-Bihan (PAST, University of Montpellier)

 Background and rationale: